-- 1) Darlington NGS owned and operated by OPG, located in the Durham Region, will be used to irradiate the Lu-177 and Y-90 targets. - 2) Laurentis Energy Partners, a wholly owned subsidiary of OPG and located in the Greater Toronto Area, will provide strategic partnerships and project support. - 3) BWXT-NEC, located in Peterborough, Ontario, will design, manufacture, and assemble the Lu-177 and Y-90 targets. - 4) BWXT-Medical located in Kanata, Ontario, owns and operates the processing facility for generators that convert Mo-99 into Tc-99m for the medical community and will be responsible for the transportation and processing of the irradiated Lu-177 and Y-90 targets - 5) BTG PLC (Boston Scientific), located in Ottawa, Ontario, is a pharmaceutical company that will provide the target material to be irradiated.
+- 1) Darlington NGS owned and operated by OPG, located in the Durham Region, will be used to irradiate the second and Y-90 targets. - 2) Laurentis Energy Partners, a wholly owned subsidiary of OPG and located in the Greater Toronto Area, will provide strategic partnerships and project support. - BWXT-NEC, located in Peterborough, Ontario, will design, manufacture, and assemble the and Y-90 targets. - will be responsible for the transportation and processing of the irradiated and Y-90 targets - 5) BTG PLC (Boston Scientific), located in Ottawa, Ontario, is a pharmaceutical company that will provide the target material to be irradiated.